History of Freemasonry: Spread of Grand Lodges (1725–1750)

 Even in London, there were many lodges that never affiliated with the new Grand Lodge.
 These unaffiliated Masons and their Lodges were referred to as "Old Masons," or "St John Masons", and "St John Lodges".
 Nonetheless, the influence of the new central body spread quickly, and the 1725 minutes mention lodges in ten provincial towns as far north as Salford, with Provincial Grand Lodges in South Wales and Cheshire.

 In the same year, a second Grand Lodge was founded in Ireland, which took several decades to bring all the Irish lodges under its wing.
 Rival Grand Lodges quickly appeared in Cork (The Grand Lodge of Munster).
 It was in Ireland that the practice of recognising the regularity of a lodge by the issue of a warrant began, the first known example dating from 1731.
 The Grand Lodge of Scotland was not formed until 1736.

 Also in 1725 "The Ancient and Honourable Society and Fraternity of Freemasons meeting since time immemorial in the City of York" assumed the title, " The Grand Lodge of All England meeting in the City of York."
 This should not be interpreted as rivalry, as there was no overlap in the two jurisdictions.
 Indeed, Anderson's history would have produced the expectation of an older Grand Lodge at York, and the London Lodges were duly furnished with minutes going back some twenty years.
 Anderson's 1738 Constitutions recognised the independence of "the Old Lodge of York City. and the Lodges of Scotland, Ireland.
 France, Italy, etc".

+The first documented notice in North America about freemasonry was published in the The Pennsylvania Gazette on 9 December 1730.
+It was published in an article by Benjamin Franklin.

 However, in 1735, the Master and Wardens of an Irish lodge were refused admission to Grand Lodge because they did not have the written authority of the Grand Master of Ireland.
 It seems that they hoped to be recognised as a deputation from Lord Kingston, then Grand Master of Ireland, and Past Grand Master of the London Grand Lodge.
 They were offered, and refused, the English authorisation.
 This has been interpreted as evidence of a split between the two constitutions.

 Responding to the popularity of Pritchard's and other exposures of masonic ritual, Grand Lodge, about this time, made changes to ritual and passwords to make it more difficult for outsiders to pass themselves off as masons.
 These changes were not universally accepted by affiliated lodges.
 The Goose and Gridiron (now Lodge of Antiquity No. 2), one of the original and most senior lodges of the constitution, never adopted them.
 For the unaffiliated, the innovations simply deepened the division.
 At the time, London was absorbing many economic migrants from Ireland.
 Those who were already Freemasons felt that they could not work with the new ritual, and the lodges they formed swelled further the numbers of unaffiliated lodges in the capital.